Classification of images in video frames

 and click Clone.

 Wait until cloning is complete.
 It may take some time.
-The cloned repository folder appears in the
+You will see the cloned repository folder in the

 There are two notebooks in the repository: